CLASH: Evaluating Language Models on Judging High-Stakes Dilemmas from Multiple Perspectives: Related Work

 \section{Related Work}

 \paragraph{Value Reasoning Evaluation and Benchmarks.}

+Recent datasets on moral decision-making primarily follow two approaches.
+One line of work evaluates models by comparing their outputs either to a predefined moral ground-truth decision \citep{backmann2025ethics} or to human judgments treated as ground truth \citep{cheung2025large, kumar2025rules}.
+Others examine the behavior or preferences of LLMs in morally ambiguous dilemmas without relying on a clear reference decision \citep{wu2025exploring, wu2025staircase}.
+Our method bridges these two approaches by enabling a verifiable evaluation of LLMs even in situations where no clear-cut ground truth choice exists.
+Furthermore, we analyze subtle aspects of moral reasoning that, to the best of our knowledge, have not yet been studied.

-Recent work in value-laden and moral reasoning has focused on pluralism~\citep{sorensenposition}, including developing benchmarks~\citep{sorensen2024value, jiang2024can} and introducing methods to improve model performance~\citep{feng2024modular}.
+Within the line of research that studies morally ambiguous scenarios, recent work increasingly emphasizes pluralism~\citep{sorensenposition}, including the development of benchmarks~\citep{sorensen2024value, jiang2024can} and methods to improve model performance~\citep{feng2024modular}.
 Our work builds on this line of research but focuses on aspects that remain unexplored: contextualization of the human perspectives and the emphasis on high-stakes dilemmas.

-Several benchmarks aim to represent human values, but few make perspectives explicit.
+Several benchmarks aim to represent human values, but few include narrated perspectives.
 Some infer plurality indirectly through disagreement rates \citep{lourie2021scruples, nie2023moca}, others encode values as metadata lists \citep{chiu2024dailydilemmas, sorensen2024value}, and others approximate it through demographic or cultural proxies \citep{jiang2021can, santy2023nlpositionality, wan2023everyone}.
 However, without drawing on narratives, these approaches fail to capture how people naturally express and interpret values in interaction \citep{fisher1984narration} and miss the complex nuances that perspectives can convey.
-To address this, we introduce \data, which grounds value judgments within contextualized, character-based perspectives.
+Human value systems are not just collections of multiple values; they contain subtle interactions and trade-offs.
+With these relational aspects incorporated in the character descriptions, our benchmark more accurately reflects the complexity of human values in perspectives.

 Existing datasets also focus mainly on everyday scenarios.
 Many source dilemmas from casual online forums \citep{lourie2021scruples, alhassan2022bad, forbes2020social}, construct simple daily situations via crowd-sourced workers \citep{hendrycksaligning, emelin2021moral}, or rely on synthetic generation using LLMs \citep{chiu2024dailydilemmas, scherrer2024evaluating}.
 While these methods are useful, they fall short in producing high-stakes dilemmas, which require domain expertise and heightened sensitivity to value conflicts.
 Our dataset construction process addresses this limitation by carefully selecting high-quality expert-authored dilemmas that depict high-stakes conflicts.